pearj/resmon/README.md

 # Resource Monitor

+This is a fork of https://github.com/Njanderson/resmon to enable swap monitoring as well.

 ## Features

-Display CPU frequency, usage, memory consumption, and battery percentage remaining within the VSCode status bar.
+Display CPU frequency, usage, memory consumption, swap consumption and battery percentage remaining within the VSCode status bar.

 ## Screenshots